SparseMask: Differentiable Connectivity Learning for Dense Image Prediction: Transfer to X

-MSRA-B~\cite{jiang2013salient} is a widely used dataset for saliency detection, which contains $5,000$ images with a large variation.
-There are $2,500$, $500$ and $2,000$ images used for training (\textit{train}), validation (\textit{val}) and testing (\textit{test}) respectively.
+We transfer the network designed for semantic segmentation to other dense image prediction tasks, namely saliency detection~\cite{hou2017deeply} and edge detection~\cite{xie2015holistically}. \paragraph{Saliency Detection} MSRA-B~\cite{jiang2013salient} is a widely used dataset for saliency detection, which contains $5,000$ images with a large variation.
+There are $2,500$/$500$/$2,000$ images used for training (\textit{train}), validation (\textit{val}) and testing (\textit{test}) respectively.
 After training on the \textit{train} set, we evaluate our method on the \textit{test} set.
 The performance is reported in Table~\ref{table:saliency}.
 Our method is significantly better than the FCN baseline.
-Even compared to the state-of-the-art DSS, our method achieves comparable result with only $\frac{1}{5}$ parameters.
-Besides, our method runs nearly $3$ times faster than DSS.
-The qualitative results on the \textit{test} set are shown in Figure~\ref{fig:visual} (c).
+Even compared to the state-of-the-art DSS~\cite{hou2017deeply}, our method achieves comparable result with only $\frac{1}{5}$ parameters.
+Besides, our method runs nearly $3$ times faster.